banalminutiae/Babys-First-Ray-Tracer/README.md

 A basic implementation of using ray tracing to draw interesting graphics to an image.
 A bitmap is written and saved rather than an OS specific window to remain reasonably system independant.

+Learning materials used include the [Ray Tracing in One Weekend Series](https://raytracing.github.io/) and [Handmade Hero](https://handmadehero.org/) on youtube.

 Currently, materials are limited to magnitude of specularity.

 TODO: